ZaidaTek/ZaidaScope/ReadMe.md

 4) Execute ZScope.exe, choose your COM-Port, channel config and measuring rate, and click Connect

-Notes
+## Notes

-1) If your Arduino uses an FTDI USB/Serial Chip, you need to adjust its latency from the default 16 ms to 1 ms for best performance.
+1) If your Arduino uses an FTDI USB/Serial Chip, you need to **adjust latency from the default 16 ms to 1 ms for best performance**.
 To do this, go to Device Manager, open COM port, go to Port Settings, click Advanced and adjust latency to 1 ms. USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher measuring rates.

-2) For higher measuring rates (ca. 2+ kHz) you may need to add a voltage follower to your signal, especially if your signal is high impedance, because the internal impedance of the Arduino will be very low.
-Following is an example of an eight channel voltage follower system with UV/OV protection for signals.
+2) For higher measuring rates (ca. 2+ kHz) you may need to **add a voltage follower to your signal**, especially if your signal is high impedance, because the internal impedance of the Arduino will be very low at higher measuring rates.
+Following is an example of an eight channel voltage follower system with UV/OV protection for signals:

 ![ZScope](https://github.com/ZaidaTek/ZScope/blob/master/ZScope-VoltageFollower.png "")

-Requirements
+## Requirements

 1) Windows 7 or newer operating system (Tested on Windows 7 and Windows 10 systems)

 2) Arduino Uno/Nano/other AT328P systems

+## About

 Copyright (C) 2019-2020 ZaidaTek and Andreas Riebesehl